Is Virtual Racing the Future? – with Ben Delaney

 Trevor Connor 25:49

-I think for so many of us who ride bikes, or run or swim or whatever.
-The main point of it isn’t to try to win something, you know, especially those of us who are adults who have now realized, okay, we’re not Olympians, we’re just regular folks.
+Yeah, I think for so many of us who ride bikes, or run or swim or whatever, the main point of it isn’t to try to win something, you know, especially those of us who are adults who have now realized, okay, we’re not Olympians, we’re just regular folks.
 But you want to push yourself and you want to get the endorphins.
-And you want to do that with others and have others challenge you.
-I think that’s why you know, group rides are so popular or events where cycling events that aren’t races, like here in Colorado got things like the triple bypass, where’s the you know, the course and the duration is the challenge.
-And that is that is very enticing for a lot of people and there’s the safety factor feels better.
-So I think that’s another checkbox in the Zwift column is a day you can get all the positives of a group activity.
-Without it all being about where where’s your name on the result sheet.
+And you want to do that with others and have others challenge you, I think that’s why you know, group rides are so popular or events where – cycling events that aren’t races, like here in Colorado got things like the Triple Bypass, where’s the, you know, the course and the duration is the challenge and that is that is very enticing for a lot of people and there’s the safety factor feels better.
+So I think that’s another checkbox in the Zwift column is that you can get all the positives of a group activity without it all being about “where’s your name on the result sheet”.

 Trevor Connor 27:24